uriba107/deduino/README.md

 1. an Arduino or compatible board:
   * Arduino Uno (or compatible)
   * Arduino Micro (or compatible)
+  * Arduino Due (or compatible)
-  * all other arduino types (mega/leonardo/Due) will require code to be adjusted
+  * all similar Arduino/Arduino-like variations (Mega/leonardo/pro Micro) will require code to be adjusted
 2. For DED/PFL: One 2.8" 256*64 OLED display, SSD1322 based
   * [BuyDisplay 2.8" yello on black oled](http://www.buydisplay.com/default/spi-2-8-inch-oled-arduino-256x64-graphic-module-with-pcb-yellow-on-black)
   * other screens may be also compatible - but may require code edit